 This Kabocha Squash Soup is super easy to prepare.
 Best served with dollops of crème fraîche and sprinkled nutmeg.

 - parsley, for garnishing (optional)

-- Preheat oven to 180°C/fan 160°C/gas 4.
-Halve the squash crosswise and scoop out seeds and strings.
-Place squash halves in a large baking dish, shallow side down.
-Bake, uncovered, for 1-1½ hours, or until fork tender.
+- Preheat the oven to 180°C/fan 160°C/355°F/gas mark 4.
+Halve the squash crosswise then place squash halves in a large baking dish, shallow side down.
+Bake, uncovered, for 1 hour, or until fork tender.

-- Wait for the squash to cool down a little, then peel it and chop into chunks.
+- Wait for the squash to cool down a little, then scoop out the seeds.
+Peel it and chop into chunks.